utdata/icj-setting-up/windows-01.md

 ![git-setup-windows](images/git-setup-windows.png)

-- Configure your [Git profile](https://help.github.com/articles/setting-your-username-in-git/#platform-windows) so you don't have to type you password all the time.
+- Configure your [Git profile](https://help.github.com/articles/setting-your-username-in-git/#platform-windows) .
+You only need to do the first set "for _every_ repository".
 - After setting up Git Bash, you [configure your VS Code integrated terminal](https://code.visualstudio.com/docs/editor/integrated-terminal#_windows).
 I _think_ the easiest way is to go to View > Command Pallete and type in `Select Default Shell` and find it, but I haven't tried it.

 ### Set up Github